-11 Best Things Not to Miss in San Francisco
+11 Best Places & Things Not To Miss In San Francisco

-11 Best Things Not to Miss in San Francisco
+11 Best Places & Things Not To Miss In San Francisco

 San Francisco is one of the most popular and unique cities to visit in the US.
-With so much to do, what's the most important spots to visit during your trip to San Francisco?
+With so much to do, what are the most important spots to visit best activities to do during your trip to San Francisco?

 As sisters born and raised in San Francisco, we have a ton of opinions on what actually makes the city special and unique.
-So if you’re coming for a visit, here’s our top 11 must see attractions you can’t miss!
+So, if you’re coming for a visit, here are our top 11 must-see attractions you can’t miss in San Francisco!

 Download our FREE San Francisco Bingo Board for a fun activity during your visit!